- Credit card debt

 At CountryWide, we are dedicated to helping our customers navigate financial challenges and relieve the pressures of burdensome debt.
 We specialize in helping individuals and families choose the best options for debt relief that are tailored to help them effectively meet their financial goals and needs.

-With expertise, compassion, and a track record of proven results, we stand ready to help you resolve your debt so that you can work toward your financial goals and build wealth.
+With expertise, compassion, and a track record of proven results, we stand ready to help you resolve your debt so that you can work toward your financial goals.

 Before you get started on your journey toward financial independence, we help you become clear about your objectives.
-This includes meeting with one of our financial advisors to share your financial goals and build a strategy through which you’d like to pay off your debt.
+This includes meeting with one of our Debt Consultants to share your financial goals and build a strategy through which you’d like to pay off your debt.

 Our expert team will then help you choose from a wide range of options to increase your financial flexibility and independence.
 This may come in the form of consolidating your debts or getting a portion of your debts settled.